 As the kids grew, their needs changed.
 The other moms took it upon themselves to create classes that would meet their kids’ electives requirement.

 There were Creative writing and Entrepreneurship classes, Music, Science experiments, Dance, Arts, and other classes, too.
 And they opened the co-op to other homeschoolers.

 But we moved locations and the commute became difficult for us.

 So instead, we registered the kids in musical theater, dance and art classes at Homeschool BGC (formerly known as Homeschool @ the Fort).
 At one point, they even joined other electives classes at a traditional school, also in our area.

 Let’s not kid ourselves here.
 One of the best things about enrolling our kids in these classes is that it’s one less load for us to take on.

 Homeschooling is supposed to be fun, and I like it keep it that way, as much as possible, for both the kids and us.

-I love being my kids’ primary education supervisor (we do PACES, which is designed for independent study, so I supervise more than teach), I love spending time with them and seeing them learn, discover, explore and grow.
+I love being my kids’ primary education supervisor, I love spending time with them and seeing them learn, discover, explore and grow.

 And I would do everything I can to keep it that way if this means allowing them some avenues to practice the values and principles we teach them all on their own, and giving myself room to breathe, relax and enjoy the journey, too.